 - Applicants must enter the computerized drawing for a sandhill crane permit.
-Four hundred (400) hunters will be drawn for a permit (1permit/hunter) for a total of 1,200 tags (3 tags/hunter).
-The application period for the drawing is September 4-25, 2019.
-The drawing will be held Wednesday, October 2, 2019
+Seven hundred and fifty (750) hunters will be drawn for a permit (1permit/hunter) for a total of 2,250 tags (3 tags/hunter).
+The application period for the drawing is September 6-27, 2023.
+The drawing will be held Wednesday, September 27, 2023 at 3 PM.

-- Permits and Tags are non-transferable.
-All permits and tags will be issued once confirmation is received the sandhill crane identification test was taken and passed by the drawn hunter.
+- Permits are non-transferable.
+Only a permit holder may hunt sandhill cranes.
+All permits will be issued via email once confirmation is received the sandhill crane identification test was passed, the permit was purchased, and the hunter status was accepted by the drawn hunter.

-- Drawn hunters must obtain a Federal Duck Stamp and must also obtain a HIP certification and Wildlife Management Area License (if applicable).
+- Hunters must also obtain a Federal Duck Stamp, HIP certification and Wildlife Management Area License (if applicable) to legally hunt.

-- When you harvest a sandhill crane, before you move the bird, fill in the appropriate harvest information on your permit and tag and attach the tag to the bird.
-Each harvested crane must be accompanied by a completed tag (each tag allows harvest of 1 crane) and must match information written on the permit.
+- When you harvest a sandhill crane, before you move the bird, fill in the appropriate harvest information on your permit.

-- All hunters issued sandhill crane permits and tags MUST go online fill out and return a post-season survey before February 12, 2020, regardless of whether they hunted or harvested a sandhill crane.
-Failure to return the post-season survey will result in hunters not being eligible to apply for a sandhill crane permits in future drawings.
+- All hunters issued sandhill crane permits MUST go online fill out and return a complete post-season survey by February 10, 2024, regardless of whether they hunted or harvested a sandhill crane.
+Failure to return the post-season survey by the deadline will result in hunters not being eligible to apply for a sandhill crane permits in future drawings.